 - Encourage the person to seek professional help.

-- Don't argue with the person ("It's not as bad as you think") or challenge the person ("You're not the type to commit suicide").
+- Don't argue with the person ("It's not as bad as you think") or challenge the person ("You're not the type to attempt suicide").

 - Tell the person that you don't want him or her to die.
 Talk about the situation as openly as possible.